ABOUT TRIBAL CASINOS

-ABOUT TRIBAL CASINOSNative American tribes are sovereign nations.
-As such, neither the State of Michigan does not have general regulatory authority over Indian casinos, although the State does have oversight authority over compliance with the State-Tribal Compact provisions.
-They are regulated by the National Indian Gaming Commission and the government of the appropriate tribal community.
+Native American tribes are sovereign nations.
+As such, the State of Michigan does not have general regulatory authority over Indian casinos.
+Instead, they are regulated by the National Indian Gaming Commission and the government of the appropriate tribal community.

-Oversight responsibility by MGCB staff is limited to:
+The MGCB staff’s oversight responsibility is limited to:

 Inspecting tribal facilities and documents to examine the extent of compliance with Tribal-State Gaming Compacts and related agreements.

 Examining casinos' electronic games of chance (slot machines, video poker, etc.) to assure that devices are operating in accordance with terms of compacts.

 - Conducting financial audits to assure that tribes are making required payments to local governments, and, if applicable, to the Michigan Economic Development Corporation/Michigan Strategic Fund.